-8.1.41 Suez Water Cloud Service Plugin
+8.1.42 Suez Water Cloud Service Plugin

 The foglamp-south-SuezWater plugin is a south plugin designed to enable the pulling of data from the cloud service using the InSight API.
+The Suez Water data can then be used internally within FogLAMP and sent to any of the destination systems supported by FogLAMP.
 The plugin will interrogate the Suez Water InSight API to determine the set of sites and assets that are monitored by Suez Water and will automatically construct unique asset names within FogLAMP for each of the assets discovered.